pytest-dev/pytest-bdd/README.rst

     from pytest_bdd import scenario, given, when, then, parsers

-    @scenario("arguments.feature", "Arguments for given, when, thens")
+    @scenario("arguments.feature", "Arguments for given, when, then")
     def test_arguments():
         pass